omilggr/WorldOfGames/readme.md

 2. Guess Game - guess a number and see if you chose like the computer

 In addition, it contains:
-dockerfile - for building a docker image, with all required prerequisites docker-compose file - for deploing a docker jenkinsfile - for automating building, deploying and testing the project
+dockerfile - for building a docker image, with all required prerequisites;
+docker-compose file - for deploing a docker;
+jenkinsfile - for automating building, deploying and testing the project